-ate or public or earnings ate policies, plans, sustainable non-tuition b.
+- b.
 The institution must conduct an annual financial review resulting in an annual audit with opinion prepared by an independent certified public accountant.
-The annual audit must be completed within 180 days after the close of each fiscal year.
+The annual audit must be completed within 180 days after the close of each fiscal year. - c.

-c.
 If the institution supplements tuition revenue with contributions private or public or earnings from endowment, evidence must be provided that there are appropriate policies, plans, procedures, and volunteer and/or professional resources to generate sustainable non-tuition revenue sufficient for the needs of the school.